From home care to Parliament: Elderly reform in practice

 Anyone with experience in elderly care can participate, including senior citizens, relatives, employees and managers, as well as local communities and civil society.

-Your participation is anonymous - and you'll take part in four surveys over two years, lasting approximately 20 min. per time.
-All contributions are processed in accordance with GDPR
+Your participation is anonymous, and you will participate in three surveys over two years, each lasting approximately 10 minutes.
+All contributions will be processed in accordance with the GDPR.

 Contact us